believethehype/pistachio/README.md

 TODOs:
 - Move coins between mints (melt/mint) (right now we automatically mint new tokens from lightning if proofs are not sufficient)
 - Check various reasons why some mints reject minting
-- Currently, using NIP04 for compatibility with nutsack.me, switch to NIP44 by setting legacy_encryption to False (Will do in future releases)
+- Currently, using NIP04 for compatibility with nutsack.me, switch to NIP44 by setting legacy_encryption to False (default by now)